Contact RRSC Council Members

 Brown is the Executive Director of the Virginia Department of Wildlife Resources.
 An avid hunter, angler, and outdoorsman, he grew up on a family farm in central Virginia, and his career has kept him close to his roots in Virginia’s natural resources and open spaces.
 Over the course of his career, he has also represented Virginia’s natural resource agencies with the Virginia Office of the Attorney General, as well as working directly with other Virginia natural resource agencies.
 During his tenure, he has led the renaming of the agency to enhance marketing and public outreach efforts, directed and overseen significant improvements in the agency’s law enforcement division, established the first office of Diversity, Equity, and Inclusion Office, assisted with efforts to conserve Virginia’s largest migratory seabird colony, and assisted with the development of Virginia’s first elk hunting regulations, among other efforts.
 He currently serves as Co-chair of the Association of Fish and Wildlife Agencies’ International Relations Committee and is Secretary/Treasurer of the Southeastern Association of Fish and Wildlife Agencies.

 He graduated magna cum laude from the T.C.
-Williams School of Law at the University of Richmond, where he was a John Marshall Scholar, and a Robert Merhige Fellow of Environmental Law, and received his B.A. from the University of Virginia.
+Williams School of Law at the University of Richmond, where he was a John Marshall Scholar and a Robert Merhige Fellow of Environmental Law, and received his Bachelor of Arts from the University of Virginia.

 Michael Butler

-Butler is a native Tennessean who grew up in Jackson and has since lived in each grand division of the state.
+Butler is a native Tennessean who grew up in Jackson and has since lived in each of the state's grand divisions.
 His enthusiasm for Tennessee’s wildlife and the great outdoors, fostered by his early outdoor experiences, prompted him to study wildlife and fisheries science at the University of Tennessee, Knoxville, and then to obtain a master's degree in fish and wildlife management from Montana State University.

-In 2002, he was promoted to chief executive officer, a position he holds presently at the Tennessee Wildlife Federation, formally Conservation League.
+In 2002, he was promoted to chief executive officer, a position he currently holds at the Tennessee Wildlife Federation, formerly known as the Conservation League.
 Over the years with the Federation, his work has allowed him to engage with and solve some of Tennessee’s most critical wildlife and conservation concerns.

 He has served on several conservation and community-oriented boards and was a presidential appointee to the board of trustees of the Morris K. Udall and Stewart L. Udall Foundation from 2006 until 2012.